Lunatic-Labs/rubricapp/README.md

 This command will allow you to skip past installing/updating all the requirements.

+For some cases it might make more sense to run `python3 setupEnv.py` with the appropriate flags instead of using the `python3 run.py` command

-## Running the FrontEnd server of the application after setup
+#### Running the FrontEnd server of the application

 Use the following command for running the application in the `/rubricapp/FrontEndReact/` directory: